QlikFreak/evolcon_widgets/README.md

 3. Locate the ZIP file containing the widget library to import and then click **Open**.

 #### Demo App
 Don't forget to check the demo app included in this package.
-It contains some examples of all the widgets in the library.
-Even though there are some pointers in this guide, it's easier to understand how to configure them by looking at this QVF.
+It contains multiple examples of all the widgets in the library.
+Even though there are some pointers in this guide, it's easier to understand how to configure them by looking at this file.
+If you want to have this app available in your hub, just copy the QVF in this location: C:/Users/?????/Documents/Qlik/Sense/Apps/

 ## QlikFreak KPI
 Simple KPI with an image on the left.